The-Mist-Development/The-Mist-Bot/README.md

-# The-Mist-Bot-Node-v12
+# The-Mist-Bot
 A Discord bot made for The Mist Discord.
-It actually uses more recent Node versions but the name has stuck.

 To **invite our instance of the bot** to your server, **[click here](https://discord.com/api/oauth2/authorize?client_id=630381078963552267&permissions=70634560&scope=bot)**.
 ## Refactor v2